nandabritto/beer_rate/TESTING.md

     <img  src="media/readme/wave/wave_beerreviewpage.png" width="60%" alt="Beer Reviews WAVE Results"/>
 </p>

++ 2 alerts on this page:

-+ Alert shown on his page refers to alt image from beer reviews cards.
+    1. Alert shown on his page refers to alt image from beer reviews cards.
 The alt is populate with beer review, and on this SS we can find two reviews for the same beer.

+    2. Redundant link is a design choice to improve usability on pagination.

 **Add review Page WAVE analysis**